10up/Open-Source-Best-Practices/_includes/markdown/GitHub-Process.md

 <h2 id="dependency-management" class="anchor-heading">Dependency management {% include Util/link_anchor anchor="dependency-management" %} {% include Util/top %}</h2>

-All repositories will leverage [Dependabot](https://dependabot.com/) to help automate dependency management so that we are alerted as dependencies update, receive a pull request with dependency updates, and see whether dependency updates pass our automated testing or otherwise requires further code changes before updating.
-Note that with [GitHub purchasing Dependabot](https://dependabot.com/blog/hello-github/), we should plan to leverage those features once they’re [integrated natively in GitHub](https://github.blog/2019-05-23-introducing-new-ways-to-keep-your-code-secure/) (unless we prioritize this more seriously and want to add the Dependabot GitHub marketplace app now).
+All repositories will leverage GitHub's built-in [security fixes feature](https://help.github.com/en/github/managing-security-vulnerabilities/configuring-automated-security-fixes) (currently in beta) to help automate dependency management so that we are alerted as dependencies update, receive a pull request with dependency updates, and see whether dependency updates pass our automated testing or otherwise requiref further code changes before updating.

 <h2 id="code-coverage" class="anchor-heading">Code coverage {% include Util/link_anchor anchor="code-coverage" %} {% include Util/top %}</h2>

 Every feature should be accompanied with tests and all pull requests should come with associated tests, all living within the `tests` directory.
 While we have no intention of striving for 100% code coverage, we should aim for above 80% with above 90% being the ideal.
-We should also utilize a code coverage / automated code review tool like [Coveralls](https://coveralls.io/), [Code Climate](https://codeclimate.com/), or [Codecov](https://codecov.io/) and ensure that is a pull request requirement before merging.
+We should also look to utilize a code coverage / automated code review tool like [Coveralls](https://coveralls.io/), [Code Climate](https://codeclimate.com/), or [Codecov](https://codecov.io/) and ensure that is a pull request requirement before merging.

 <!-- @todo: add coverage badge details -->